zdichev/eohn-a2/README.md

     For more info check: https://docs.npmjs.com/cli/install

     > Actually I wired the application in that way that it relies on the packages we just installed.
-Because of time limitation i had to do some plumbing work on its own.
-Don't worry if you have some questions I am around to satisfy your curiosity.
-Zarro
+Because of time limitation i had to do some plumbing work on my own.
+Don't worry if you have some questions I will be around to satisfy your curiosity.

 7. Lets add two new pages to our client